-This four-move bodyweight workout builds muscle, strength, and endurance in less than 15 minutes.
-You only need your exercise mat and some motivation to get it done, and it can slot into your day without spending hours in the gym.
+Forget weights for a moment because this four-move bodyweight workout builds muscle, strength, and endurance in under 15 minutes.
+Grab an exercise mat and some motivation to get it done, and slot it into your day without spending hours in the gym.

-Suitable for beginners and advanced exercisers, the ladder workout adopts an AMRAP style, meaning you’ll perform ‘As Many Rounds As Possible.’
+Suitable for beginners and advanced exercisers, the ladder workout adopts an AMRAP workout format, meaning you’ll perform ‘as many rounds as possible.’
 It’s a slow burner designed to target major muscle groups, test muscle endurance, and build strength.
-You’ll also burn calories and increase your heart rate with the addition of endurance exercises, but the focus should be performing full range of motion and good form.
+You’ll also burn calories and increase your heart rate with the addition of endurance exercises, but the focus should be performing a full range of motion and good form.